Niger Telecoms Market Report

 Telecoms, Mobile and Broadband - Statistics and Analyses

 Niger is one of the largest countries in West Africa but also one of the poorest in the world.
 As with many African markets, a lack of fixed telecoms infrastructure has led to growth in mobile services.
-Niger’s mobile penetration is modest compared to other countries in the region, while fixed broadband penetration is negligible.
+Although only a third of the country has mobile coverage, up to 87% of the population can receive at least a basic service.
+While Niger’s mobile penetration is modest compared to other countries in the region, fixed broadband penetration is negligible.

 Recent international investment to complete the Trans-Saharan Dorsal optical fibre (SDR) network has extended the reach of fibre infrastructure in the country, and also increased international capacity.
 New cables linking the country with Chad and Burkina Faso have extended Niger’s connectivity with international cable infrastructure.

 The economic difficulties in the country in recent years, as well as a regulatory spat with authorities which saw its offices being shut down, encouraged Orange Group to sell its local business to its minority shareholder partner.
 The unit, once operating as Orange Niger, was rebranded as Zamani Telecom in December 2020.
 At the same time, the company secured funds to embark on a large-scale network upgrade program.
-Niger also hosts foreign investors Airtel, which leads the market, and Moov Africa, formerly Maroc Telecom.
+Niger also hosts foreign investors in the form of Airtel, which leads the market, and Moov Africa, owned by Maroc Telecom.

 Key developments:

-• Report update includes the regulator's market report to Q4 2021, operator data to Q1 2022, updated Telecom Maturity Index charts and analyses, recent market developments.
+• Report update includes the regulator's market report to Q2 2024, operator data to Q2 2024, updated Telecom Maturity Index charts and analyses, recent market developments.

 Companies covered in this report include: